Terms and Conditions

-3.6 If You ask Us to change teaching, examination or other arrangements for your Child We will do our best to meet such requests but reserve the right to refuse to do so where the change would in the Director’s reasonable opinion be against the best interests of your Child or other students or members of staff or where the changes are impracticable or disproportionately expensive.
+3.6 If You ask Us to change teaching, examination or other arrangements for your Child We will do our best to meet such requests but reserve the right to refuse to do so where the change would in the Head Teacher’s reasonable opinion be against the best interests of your Child or other students or members of staff or where the changes are impracticable or disproportionately expensive.

 4 You undertake to: